abs0lut3pwn4g3/RTB-CTF-Framework/README.md

    A live demo of the app is available at: <https://rtblivedemo.herokuapp.com/>.

-   You can login and mess around as 2 users: `admin:admin` and `test:test` (i.e. username:password combinations)
+   You can login and mess around as the admin user `admin:admin` (i.e. username:password combinations) or register your own.

 ## Features